IzaanQ/ICS4U/finalPerfomancetask/README.md

   - Number of Miles travalled

 2. 2D Arrays:
+- Organise
   - Use 2D Arrays to create seating map
-- Use 2D Arrays to
+  - Use 2D Arrays to book seating

+Features 1 and 2 are necessary to achieve a Level 3 Project

+3. SerialRead and Write
+- Use the SerialRead and Write to save information
+  - Store information regarding Seating vacancy